aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 The glue-alpha-module already supports three of the four common types of Glue
 Jobs: Spark (ETL and Streaming), Python Shell, Ray.
 This RFC will add the more recent Flex Job.
-The construct also implements AWS practice recommendations when creating a Glue Job such use of Secrets Management for Connection JDBC strings, Glue Job Autoscaling, least privileges in terms of IAM permissions and also sane defaults for Glue job specification (more details are mentioned in the below table).
+The construct also implements AWS best practice recommendations, such as:

+* use of Secrets Management for Connection JDBC strings
+* Glue Job Autoscaling
+* defaults for Glue job specification

 This RFC will introduce breaking changes to the existing glue-alpha-module to streamline the developer experience and introduce new constants and validations.